OutSystems/docs-odc/src/eap/building-apps/external-logic/upgrade-net8.md

 In this phase, support for .NET 8 is introduced.
 It’s strongly recommended to start planning migrating existing custom code.

 * Developers can start using .NET 8 for new custom code or updates on existing custom code.
+* Forge allows for .NET 8 custom code libraries to be uploaded.
 * You can still upload and maintain .NET 6 custom code.
 It’s advised to take the opportunity to use .NET 8 for new custom code and updates on existing custom code.

 **Recommended actions**